Superman (2025 soundtrack): Reception

 Zanobard Reviews gave the score a mixed review, stating that, while the new material for "the bustling Daily Planet, villainous Luthor, gentle love and heroic Justice Gang [is] interesting", the score was overall "sadly focused on cheap, trailerised repeating excerpts of John Williams' iconic theme playing over seemingly synthesized, generic-sounding action music".
 Filmtracks.com gave the score a one-star review, unfavorably comparing it to Hans Zimmer's prior efforts on Man of Steel: "Zimmer's score was simply terrible on its own merit.
 This time, you hear Williams' music crucified, and that emotional gut punch is arguably worse.
 What you hear is like Williams' music run through a Zimmer artificial intelligence filter to make it bigger, heavier, and more bad-ass in every cue of any significant volume."
 He also wrote off Murphy and Fleming's new themes as "ineffective and dumb in their expression" and was heavily critical of the score's mixing and orchestration, dubbing it "the ultimate dumbing-down of this sullied franchise".

-Music critic Jonathan Broxton of Movie Music UK likewise critiqued the usage of Williams' Superman March, stating that "these versions of the theme sound like those Youtube videos where a young kid with a set of samples has created an “epic” re-imagining of a theme, full of simple harmonies, chugging ostinatos, and massive synth choirs, reducing the whole thing to sound like modern trailer music, devoid of any nuance or subtlety or sophistication", though he did have some appreciation for Fleming's "Justice Gang" theme, which he dubbed "modern, appropriately heroic, [...] injecting a sense of crowd-pleasing bravery into his punk rock orchestra".
-James Southall of Movie Wave also expressed his disappointment with the film's score, stating that "if you leave aside the mistreatment of the Williams material, you’re left with something that sounds pretty generic and could be from any 2025 action movie.
-It doesn’t really sound like there’s any great ambition there to create something lasting".
+Music critic Jonathan Broxton of Movie Music UK likewise critiqued the usage of Williams' "Superman March", stating "These versions of the theme sound like those Youtube videos where a young kid with a set of samples has created an "epic" re-imagining of a theme, full of simple harmonies, chugging ostinatos, and massive synth choirs, reducing the whole thing to sound like modern trailer music, devoid of any nuance or subtlety or sophistication", though he did have some appreciation for Fleming's "Justice Gang" theme, which he dubbed "modern, appropriately heroic, [...] injecting a sense of crowd-pleasing bravery into his punk rock orchestra".
+James Southall of Movie Wave also expressed his disappointment with the film's score, stating, "If you leave aside the mistreatment of the Williams material, you're left with something that sounds pretty generic and could be from any 2025 action movie.
+It doesn't really sound like there's any great ambition there to create something lasting".